 A-8: Single Parents Can and Do Homeschool: A Discussion—Mary Sue Slifer, Moderator—Discuss the joys and challenges of homeschooling as a single parent.
 What has surprised you?
 What are the biggest challenges?
 Where do you find support?
 Open to all single parents; new, experienced, and those considering homeschooling.

 A-9: Teen Icebreakers—Join a group of homeschooling teens for icebreakers, games and informal conversation.

-▴ A-10: Build a Recycled City! — Join fellow homeschoolers and help create an amazing city!
+▴ A-10: Build a Recycled City! — This session is now closed.
+Consider Connections or the pool, come back to the Recycled City project in a another time slot.
+Join fellow homeschoolers and help create an amazing city!
 Using basic craft materials and re-purposing recyclables, we’ll create all the buildings and spaces we want in our city.
 Bring your ideas and help make our city a good place to live.
 All materials provided, no building experience necessary.

 ▴ Denotes Family Activity Workshop

 Looking for something to do instead of a workshop?
 Click here!